faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

-I want to try and address a few claims specifically.
+In March of 2017, MyLifeByGogoGoff published a piece entitled [8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints](http://mylifebygogogoff.com/2017/03/8-anti-mormon-tactics-that-satan-uses-to-attack-the-latter-day-saints.html).
+The piece was then [reblogged by LDS Living](http://www.ldsdaily.com/personal-lds-blog/8-anti-mormon-tactics-satan-uses-attack-latter-day-saints/).

+I am a former Mormon, and I also spent many years in the sciences and so have spent a fair bit of time in scholarly debate regarding the tenability of various conclusions and the manner in which a person may reason from various data points.
+I am certainly no master logician, but I have taken a couple philosophy courses.
+I hope to offer brief reflection on and some counterpoint to these 8 points.

+### 1. Half truths

-1. I agree wholeheartedly that we should avoid believing in half-truths and lies.
+I agree wholeheartedly that we should avoid believing in half-truths and lies.

-I also agree that much critical literature is not nearly careful enough in how it represents the data, and they often fail to present alternative interpretations.
-The same can also be said for pro-LDS literature.
+I also agree that much literature critical of the LDS Church is not nearly careful enough in how it represents the data, and it often fails to present alternative interpretations.
+The same can also be said for much pro-LDS literature and scholarship.
+In general, when people engage in debate/dialogue over highly emotional and polarizing topics people tend to be especially biased in how they present their arguments (see, for example, [this discussion](http://www.icsahome.com/articles/the-two-camps-of-cultic-studies-langone) on the polarization of Christian pro-cult/anti-cult scholarship).

-When discussing half-truths and lies, one might also want to consider whether church leaders have ever misled or disseminated half-truths:

-* manifesto
-* polygamy denials
-* Joseph Smith was sealed twice to the Partridge sisters to mislead Emma.
+While acknowledging that much anti-LDS literature engages in half-truths, LDS leaders themselves have also engaged in misleading and half-truths on various occasions.[^misleadingbyldsleaders]

+Church leaders appeared to engage in telling half-truths when they felt it was for a higher cause.
+Critics of the Church sometimes do the same thing in their haste to point out problems with the Church.
+I think we can all agree that nothing less than *all* the facts---presented honestly, carefully, and as un-biasedly  as possible---is the standard both pro and anti LDS advocates should work to achieve.

-2.
+### 2. Irrelevant Appeals.

 > When someone testifies that the Book of Mormon is true, Satan will say “But Joseph used a seer stone in a hat!”
 And?
-What does that have to do with where or not it is true?
+What does that have to do with [whether] or not it is true?
 It is an irrelevant appeal.
 It is a distraction.

+I agree that it is not the most important issue, but it is not irrelevant.
+For one, it is easier to view the Book of Mormon as an extension of Joseph's treasure digging activities when we find that he used the same seer stone to translate the plates as he did to search for buried treasure years before.
+In addition, the instrument Joseph claimed to have used is important because he appears to be telling a different story at different times (for example, inserting the phrase "by the means of the urim and thummim" [into previously revealed verses of the Book of Commandments](http://www.utlm.org/images/changingtherevelations/changingtherevelations_p145.gif) that made no mention of the instrument when first revealed).

-I agree that it isn't the most important issue, but it is not irrelevant.
-Joseph stated [source this] that he used a Urim and Thummim that he found with the plates.
-But this varies from his original story.
-So, if we are to believe his claim, then consistency in *how* he described its coming forth is relevant.
-In addition, Joseph found the seer stone in a well and used the stone to dig for buried treasure.
-His past use of the seer stone *is* relevant to the translation of the Book of Mormon because it *may* point to a pattern of motivation.
+So his use of the seer stone *is* relevant to the translation of the Book of Mormon because it *may* point to a pattern of motivation and is central to evaluating the consistency of his message over time.

 > "The Church is true."
 "But Brigham Young said..."
 Once again, saying something that is true, but irrelevant, detracts from the truth and is a lie.